Supreme Court’s reason for not hearing CAA pleas sets Twitter giggling

-The Supreme Court on Thursday said that it will hear the pleas against the Citizenship Amendment Act only when violence in the country stops.
+The Supreme Court on Thursday said that it will hear the pleas against the Citizenship Amendment Act when violence in the country stops, Livelaw reported.

+The comment was made when a lawyer asked for an urgent hearing of a petition that wanted the court to declare the controversial law “constitutional”.

-“There is so much of violence,” said a bench led by the Chief Justice of India SA Bobde, responding a petitioner who wanted the law to be declared constitutional.
+“There is so much of violence,” said a bench led by the Chief Justice of India SA Bobde, responding a petitioner, LiveLaw reported.
 “The nation is facing difficult times...the attempt must be to bring peace...these petitions don’t help the cause.”

 The bench added: “How do we declare an Act of the Parliament as being constitutional?
 There is always a presumption of constitutionality.
 For the first time, I am hearing of such a prayer.
 The court has to decide the validity of a law, not declare that a law is constitutional.”

-Note: Corrections and clarifications: An earlier version of this article said that the court had also refused to hear petitions related to violence at Jamia Millia Islamia and Aligarh Muslim University.
-This actually happened last month.